Hester Swift, May 2018

-Pre-independence legislation is also held: see Catalogue, under classmark GK1.E.
+The library also has pre-independence legislation: see Catalogue, under classmark GK1.E.

 A number of statutory bodies have been set up to evaluate and analyse laws before enactment in the Parliament.
 There are also a number of organizations that evaluate and interpret old laws in order to recommend amendments.
 The reports, research series and other documents of these institutions are very useful for legal education and research, as detailed below.

-The National Human Rights Commission of India (NHRC) is an autonomous public body constituted on a statutory basis by the Protection of Human Rights Act, 1993 (TPHRA).
-The NHRC is the national human rights institution, responsible for the protection and promotion of human rights, defined by the Act as "rights relating to life, liberty, equality and dignity of the individual guaranteed by the Constitution or embodied in the International Covenants".
-The Commission’s reports and publications are available on its website.
+National Human Rights Commission (NHRC): an autonomous public body constituted on a statutory basis by the Protection of Human Rights Act 1993 to protect and promote human rights in India; NHRC reports and other publications are available on its website.

-The National Commission for Protection of Child Rights (NCPCR) was set up under the Commission for Protection of Child Rights Act, 2005.
-The Commission's mandate is to ensure that all laws, policies, programmes, and administrative mechanisms are in consonance with the child rights perspective, as enshrined in the Constitution of India and also the UN Convention on the Rights of the Child.
-The webpage of NCPCR provides access to judgments relating to child rights and guidelines, recommendations and reports relating to child rights.
+National Commission for Protection of Child Rights (NCPCR): set up under the Commission for Protection of Child Rights Act 2005 with a mandate to ensure that all laws, policies, programmes, and administrative mechanisms are in consonance with children's rights as enshrined in the Constitution of India and the UN Convention on the Rights of the Child.
+The NCPCR website provides important judgments relating to child rights, as well as guidelines, recommendations and reports.

 IALS Library holds the Journal of the Indian Law Institute from 1958 onwards and The Indian Journal of International Law from 1960 onwards.
 A few short historical runs of other journals are also held in printed format.

-SCC Online (via IALS Electronic Law Library) includes articles from about twenty Indian journals, including Supreme Court Cases (journal section) and Journal of National Law University Delhi (JNLUD).
-Access to journal articles on SCC Online is via the search facility (not via the 'Secondary Materials' page).
+SCC Online (via IALS Electronic Law Library) includes articles from about thirty Indian law journals, including Supreme Court Cases (journal section) and Journal of National Law University Delhi (JNLUD).

 Most of the academic legal journals in India are published by the law schools and advanced legal research institutions.
-The most popular and peer-reviewed legal journals in India are listed below:
+Key titles include:

 Academy Law Review